elesto-dao/elesto/docs/Explanation/ADR/adr-003-did.md

 ```

-> Note: the DID document resolution followingh the [W3C DID core recommendations](https://www.w3.org/TR/2021/PR-did-core-20210803/) and pass the [DID Core Specification Test Suite](https://w3c.github.io/did-test-suite/) SHOULD be managed outside the node implementation, in a dedicated project.
+> Note: the DID document resolution following the [W3C DID core recommendations](https://www.w3.org/TR/2021/PR-did-core-20210803/) and pass the [DID Core Specification Test Suite](https://w3c.github.io/did-test-suite/) SHOULD be managed outside the node implementation, in a dedicated project.

 ###### Update